 The idea of making the postcards came from Scott’s first expedition in 1901, when he arranged for subscribers to receive a set of 4 postcards, sent from ports of call en route to Antarctica: London, Simonstown (South Africa), Lyttleton (New Zealand) and from Lyttleton again on the return journey.
 After Scott’s death numerous postcards appeared depicting aspects of the story, as memorials to the tragic events and as mementoes of heroism.
 A set was produced by permission of the Fine Art Society, London, reproducing two series of Herbert Ponting’s photographs along with a quote from Scott’s diary.
 For the purposes of his expedition Scott had been made Honorary Postmaster General, giving him the authority to frank and send mail from Antarctica.

-Postcard with image of a seascape overlaid with word 'Iceberg' and on the other side 'SAKE' and 'Cape Town'.
+Postcard with image of a landscape overlaid with words 'Floes' and on the other side 'OUR' and 'Portsmouth'.

 Place of Origin

 Marks and inscriptions

 Height: 10.5 cm, Width: 14.8 cm